AlexBaranowski/bash-bushido-book/chapters/01-touchtyping.md

-# Let Keyboard Become Your Very Best Friend.
+# Let Keyboard Become Your Very Best Friend
 In countless texts, articles and how-tos we read about a better, faster, or shorter way to do something on the computer.
 The most prominent example is coping and pasting.
 Nearly all computer users know that `ctrl + c` and `ctrl +